How Useful was this Review ?

 Ek ladki hai naam Rajani hai – was another of my favorite programs.
 A program of a common woman’s fights against injustice, rotten system and society.
 Rajani had become a favorite character within every household.
 Priya Tendulkar had become so wrapped up within the character of Rajani that even years later whenever her mention would come it would be Rajani and not Priya T.

 Udaan - a story of a woman fighting to build her career in police.
 It was a televised narration of the live of India’s women IPS officers.
-Kiran Bedi had always been a special icon in my life of our reviewers recommend us so this serial became my favorite.
+Kiran Bedi had always been a special icon in my life so this serial became my favorite.
 Kavita Chaudhary and Shekhar Kapoor played the main characters.

 Lifeline - whenever I watch Sanjivani now a days, it reminds me of this wonderful serial made on the lives of a few doctors and a hospital.
 Lifeline had created the platform for all the serials on medical fraternity but none that followed could actually attain the heights that Lifeline achieved.
 Excellent performances from A K Hangal, Pankaj Kapoor, Tanvi Azmi and a host of other actors.
 The actors enacted out the emotions, attachments and sense of duty of the doctors to best abilities.
 I can still remember the episode where Pankaj Kapoor a new incumbent took over the responsibilities from the A K Hangal the veteran.
 Many other serials have used the title tracks similar to that of Lifeline but the Heart Beat sound of the Lifeline track still echoes deep within.